[Comment: For publication dates of the C.F.R. referenced in this rule, see paragraph (B) (15)(b) of rule 3717-1-01 of the Administrative Code.]

 (B) Hands and arms - cleaning procedure.

-(1) Food employees shall clean their hands and exposed portions of their arms including surrogate prosthetic devices for hands or arms for at least twenty seconds, using a hand cleaner in a handwashing sink that is equipped as specified under paragraph (C) of rule 3717-1-05.1 of the Administrative Code and paragraphs (A) to (F) of rule 3717-1-06.2 of the Administrative Code.
+(1) Except as specified in paragraph (B)(4) of this rule, food employees shall clean their hands and exposed portions of their arms including surrogate prosthetic devices for hands or arms for at least twenty seconds, using a hand cleaner in a handwashing sink that is equipped as specified under paragraph (C) of rule 3717-1-05.1 of the Administrative Code and paragraphs (A) to (F) of rule 3717-1-06.2 of the Administrative Code.

 (2) Food employees shall use the following cleaning procedure in the order stated to clean their hands and exposed portions of their arms, including surrogate prosthetic devices for hands and arms:

 (a) Rinse under clean, running warm water;